pgmorales76/reading_notes/reading_notes_class_2.md

 #### -

-### Why it's important for software developers to be thoughtful about their selection of what the use to write code in.
+### Why it's important for software developers to be thoughtful about their selection of what the use to write code.

 #### -